elmiko/dev-install/README.md

 ## Sizing

-When idle, OSP17 standalone on RHEL8 uses approximately:
+When idle, a standalone deployment uses approximately:
 * 16GB RAM
 * 15G on /
 * 3.5G on /home